pingswept/me30-website/content/notes/discriminatory-design.md

 **Part A.** For each of the three technologies, assign one student on your team to conduct stakeholder mapping according to Steps 1 and 2 above.
 Use specific ideas from the provided article or website as sources of evidence for your analysis.
 You are welcome to conduct additional research on the technology as well.

+Record your analysis on the handout provided.
+Take a photo of your work and upload it to the Canvas assignment for today's activity.
+(Each student should upload a photo individually.)

 **1) Automatic hand soap dispenser** https://www.newegg.com/p/0BK-017D-00180